jazzUser/responsive_layout/README.md

-# responsive_layout

-The final challenge of my "21-day-conquering responsive layout challenges" from Kevin Powell, which was part of my learning CSS joruney.

-Technologies used: html, CSS.

-I learned how to make a website responsive, so that it looks good on mobile devices, as well as on big screens.
+**Final Challenge: 21-Day Conquering Responsive Layouts**
+As part of my CSS learning journey, I completed the "21-day Conquering Responsive Layout Challenges" by Kevin Powell.

+**Technologies Used**: HTML, CSS.

+During this challenge, I gained valuable experience in building responsive websites that look great on both mobile devices and large screens.

+**Key Learnings**:
-I learned a lot about global CSS settings, margins, paddings, widths, heights, CSS units, and where to use which, handling images, flexbox, grid, and media queries.
+- Mastery of global CSS settings, including margins, paddings, widths, and heights.
+- Understanding the appropriate use of different CSS units in various contexts.
+- Effective handling of images, layout design with Flexbox and Grid, and implementing media queries.

-Most importantly, overall best practices for making responsive design.
+- Most importantly, I learned the best practices for creating clean, scalable, and responsive designs.